Triple Chocolate Brownie Batter Cookies

 The cookies remind me of eating brownie batter, especially if you underbake them by a minute or two like I do.
 So soft, moist, tender, fudgy, rich, decadent, and worth every last calorie.

 I crave thick, dense big chocolaty bites like I get with Quadruple Chocolate Soft Fudgy Pudding Cookies.
-These cookies are thick like those, but with the brownie batter taste of the others.
+These chocolate brownie cookies are thick like those, but with a more pronounced brownie batter taste.
 Best of both worlds.

 If you can eat brownie batter by the spoonful like I can, you’re going to love the cookies.